fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8d.md

 <div class="content">

 The frontend of our application shows the phone directory just fine with the updated server.
-However if we want to add new persons, we have to add login functionality to the frontend.
+However, if we want to add new persons, we have to add login functionality to the frontend.

-### User log in
+### User login

 <!-- Lisätään sovelluksen tilaan muuttuja _token_, joka tallettaa tokenin siinä vaiheessa kun käyttäjä on kirjautunut.
 Jos _token_ ei ole määritelty, näytetään kirjautumisesta huolehtiva komponentti <i>LoginForm</i>, joka saa parametriksi virheenkäsittelijän sekä funktion _setToken_: -->
-Let's add variable _token_ to the application's state.
-It will contain user's token when one is logged in.
-If _token_ is undefined, we render the <i>LoginForm</i>-component responsible for user login.
-The component receives an error handler and the _setToken_-function as parameters:
+Let's add the variable _token_ to the application's state.
+When a user is logged in, it will contain a user token.
+If _token_ is undefined, we render the <i>LoginForm</i> component responsible for user login.
+The component receives an error handler and the _setToken_ function as parameters:

 ```js
 const App = () => {